-For some strange reason I have had a longing to make one of these for ages.
-Maybe because the school has FINALLY started up school dinners, and the tales of what-they-ate-today has brought all sorts of memories back (but they have no pink or brown or white custard?
-What’s with that?).
+The real, actual, proper, straight-from-the-school-cooks-mouth recipe for 1970’s School Dinners Cornflake Tart.
+For some strange reason I have had a longing to make this for ages.
 On chatting to various friends-of-a-certain-age about school dinners, one dish was universally clamoured after, no matter where we went to school.

 You remember it?
 Thin Pastry base, layer of jam, then crunchy golden cornflakes spread on top?

 I was chatting with the lovely mother in law a couple of weeks ago about this; she was a teacher, and ALSO remembers it fondly.
 In fact she exclaimed “Oh!
 School Dinners Cornflake Tart?
 I have the recipe for that!
 I asked the school cook for it at my last school (circa 1978).
 Would you like it?”

 And so – here, for you, is the real, actual, proper, straight-from-the-school-cooks-mouth recipe for School Dinners Cornflake Tart.

 - 6oz/180g flour

 - 3 oz/80g butter (original recipes says half margarine, half lard… I stuck with butter!)

 - 4oz/110g Red Jam (I always make my own raspberry jam – it’s SO easy)

 School Dinners Cornflake Tart Method

 - Make the pastry (if you’re not confident in pastry making, use this method from the BBC for shortcrust pastry)